-Dependencies increase complexity because it adds more things to consider.
+Dependencies increase complexity because it adds more to consider.
 If developers are unsure of what hidden dependency will break, they will have to dig into every line of code to make sure it is safe.
-Efferent coupling is what this module depends on, which is easier to manage than afferent coupling, which is other things that depend on this module.
+The less a component is aware or interacts with others the better.

 Let's look at a simple example to explain why dependencies add to complexity:

 - Example of a simple app: one which is fully self contained, depends on nothing. eg a html based site with no serverside functionality.

 - Example of a complex app: one which depends on 100 different packages which needs updates and has version conflicts, it has to reach 20 different apis, it consumes messages from many different queues, it reads and writes from a db, it logs to files, other applications are dependent on it's API and messages it produces, etc.

 Efferent coupling - what this component depends on

 Afferent coupling - Other components which depend on this component

 To make efferent coupling easier to manage, all dependecies must be injected via a classes constructor.
 That way a class can only be instatiated if it has all its dependencies and you can easily see what the class depends on.